kmdlogic/kmd-logic-document-generation-client/docs/Workshop/Docgen-Workshop.md

     ![Image of Add new Client credential pop-up](./images/add-client-credential-popup.jpg)

 20. After the creation you can see the record in the same page.
 Expand the record to view more details.
-Some properties like `client_id`, `client_secret` etc will be used further to access the Document generation APIs.
+Properties `client_id`, `client_secret` and `scope` will be used further to access the Document generation APIs.
+Copy these values to a notepad for further use.

     ![Image of Client credential](./images/client-credential.jpg)
 ## Document generation API request structure